quicwg/base-drafts/draft-ietf-quic-http.md

 range of services on the Internet.
 These semantics have most commonly been used with HTTP/1.1 and HTTP/2.
 HTTP/1.1 has been used over a variety of transport and session layers, while HTTP/2 has been used primarily with TLS over TCP.
-HTTP/3 supports the same semantics over a new transport protocol, QUIC.
+HTTP/3 supports the same semantics over a new transport protocol: QUIC.

-## Prior versions of HTTP
+## Prior Versions of HTTP

 HTTP/1.1 ({{?HTTP11=I-D.ietf-httpbis-messaging}}) uses whitespace-delimited text
 fields to convey HTTP messages.
-While these exchanges are human-readable, using whitespace for message formatting leads to parsing complexity and excessive tolerance of variant behavior.
+While these exchanges are human readable, using whitespace for message formatting leads to parsing complexity and excessive tolerance of variant behavior.